Instrumental Variable Estimation for Compositional Treatments: Methods

-\xhdr{Logs and zeros} In the previous paragraphs, we introduced multiple log-based coordinate representations for compositions and claimed at the same time that they often live in the $p \gg n$ setting with sparse measurements.
-Since the logarithm is undefined for zero entries, a simple strategy is to add a small constant to all absolute counts, so called \emph{pseudo-counts}, which we also use in this work.
-These pseudo-counts are particularly popular in the microbiome literature where there are many more possible taxa (up to tens of thousands) than occur in any givens sample.
-The additive constant is often chosen in an ad-hoc fashion, for example $0.5$ \citep{kaul2017analysis,lin2020analysis}.
+In the previous paragraphs, we introduced multiple log-based coordinate representations for compositions and at the same time claimed that measurements are often sparse in relevant settings.
+Since the logarithm is undefined for zero entries, a simple strategy is to add a small constant to all absolute counts, so called \emph{pseudo-counts} \citep{kaul2017analysis,lin2020analysis}.
+These pseudo-counts are particularly popular in the microbiome and single-cell RNA literature where there are many more possible taxa/genes (up to tens of thousands) that occur in any given sample.
+Despite the simplicity of adding a constant pseudo-count, for example $0.5$, recent work gives theoretical and empirical evidence for this approach \citep{shi2022high}, which we also use here.